kaist-ee209/kaist-ee209.github.io/assign.md

 <hr>
 <p>
 Some programming assignments provide extra points.
-These extra points cannot exceed the total score that you can obtain from assignments.
+These extra points cannot exceed the total score (50% of final score) that you can obtain from assignments.
 But, within the total score, the extra points will affect your final score.
 </p>